 The Governing Board is committed to ensuring consistency of treatment and fairness.
-It will abide by all relevant equality legislation, including the duty to make reasonable adjustments for disabled teachers.
-The governing Board is aware of the guidance on the Equality Act issued by the Department for Education.
+It will abide by all relevant equality legislation, including the duty to make reasonable adjustments for disabled employees.
+The Governing Board is aware of the guidance on the Equality Act issued by the Department for Education.